Mohammad-Shekh007/Standard-EDA-analysis/README.md

-Shiny EDA Web App
+Shiny EDA Web App Overview:
-Overview

 This Shiny web application provides Exploratory Data Analysis (EDA) by generating various standard graphs.
 The app allows users to:
 ✅ Upload a CSV file for analysis
 ✅ View the top 6 observations of each variable